ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

         - If your Receiver is previously flashed with your Home WiFi SSID and Password, and it is able to connect to that WiFi Network, then the Access Point will not show up.
         - `expresslrs` is the Password for this Access Point.

+        ??? question "Where's the Access Point?"
+            If you cannot find the Access Point, make sure the device you're using is capable of connecting to 2.4GHz WiFi Networks.
+Also try putting the devices closer together.

+            If you still cannot find the Access Point, chances are that you have set it with your WiFi SSID and Password before, and it has connected to your WiFi Network.

         <br clear="right" />

     3. Load the Web UI on your browser using these addresses: